No Social Security Tax Changes in Trump’s 'Big Bill'? What Retirees Need to Know

 At that point, incoming payroll taxes would only cover about 80% of scheduled benefits.
 That could lead to reduced payouts for all beneficiaries unless Congress acts.

-Rather than eliminating taxes on Social Security, as Kiplinger has reported, the House GOP’s main offering is a bonus $4,000 standard deduction for those 65 and older.
-(It’s worth noting that in its version of Trump’s tax bill, the U.S. Senate has proposed an even higher bonus deduction boost of $6,000.)
+Rather than eliminating taxes on Social Security, as Kiplinger has reported, the GOP’s main offering is a bonus $6,000 standard deduction for those 65 and older.

-Regarding the proposal, House Ways and Means Committee Chairman Rep. Jason Smith (R-Mo.) said in a statement, “Republicans are keeping President Trump’s promise to help seniors afford the cost of living through an expanded senior deduction in The One, Big, Beautiful Bill."
+Regarding the bonus deduction, House Ways and Means Committee Chairman Rep. Jason Smith (R-Mo.) said in a statement, “Republicans are keeping President Trump’s promise to help seniors afford the cost of living through an expanded senior deduction in The One, Big, Beautiful Bill."

-Here are some key points on how the enhanced extra standard deduction would work if approved by Congress and the President.
+Here are some key points on how the enhanced extra standard deduction will work.

-- Eligible filers would be able to take the bonus tax deduction whether itemizing or not.
+- Eligible filers can take the bonus tax deduction whether itemizing or not.

-- The bonus tax relief would stack on top of the existing extra standard deduction for those 65 and older.
+- The bonus tax relief will stack on top of the existing extra standard deduction for those 65 and older.

 Tax impact on retirees